CarComplaints.com Notes: The 2012 Grand Cherokee hasn't seen the same complaint volume as the 2011, at least not yet.

 • 55,000 miles

 The contact owned a 2012 Jeep Grand Cherokee.
-The contact stated that while idled, her husband released the brake pedal to accelerate, when the vehicle rear ended another vehicle.
+The contact stated that while idled, her husband released the brake pedal to accelerate when the vehicle rear-ended another vehicle.
 The air bags failed to deploy.
 The contact-??s husband pulled the vehicle off the road and turned off the vehicle when the electrical started to malfunction.
-The contact stated that the doors inadvertently locked while her husband was inside the vehicle.
+The contact stated that the doors were inadvertently locked while her husband was inside the vehicle.
 The contact then stated that the doors failed to unlock.
-The local authorities were notified of the failure and was able to remove the contact-??s husband from the vehicle as the contact started to notice smoke at the hood of the vehicle.
+The local authorities were notified of the failure and were able to remove the contact-??s husband from the vehicle as the contact started to notice smoke at the hood of the vehicle.
 The contact then stated that the vehicle caught fire and disintegrated into flames.
 No injuries were sustained.
 No medical attention was required.
 A police report was filed.
 The fire department was notified, and the fire was extinguished.
-The vehicle was towed to a collision lot and deemed a total lost by the insurance company.
+The vehicle was towed to a collision lot and deemed a total loss by the insurance company.
 The dealer nor the manufacturer was notified of the failure.
 The failure mileage was approximately 55,000.

 - Albany, NY, USA